socialize/socialize-sdk-ios/sources/sdk_user_guide.txt

 generic term for something that can be view, shared, liked or commented on.
 Generally this will correspond to a single item of content in your app.

 Entity keys in Socialize are free form.
-It is recommended that a *real* URL be used (i.e. one that corresponds to an active web page)

 Creating an Entity
 ~~~~~~~~~~~~~~~~~~